Welcome Nicole Procter to New Kind

 Could you name a person or people who’ve had the most impact on your life?

 My parents, first and foremost, have always been really supportive—especially of my art and creative passions.
 I definitely feel lucky in that respect.
 My first graphic design teacher, as well.
-He/she really helped me know everything to be ready for college and give me a solid foundation to grow from.
+She really helped me know everything to be ready for college and give me a solid foundation to grow from.
 Most kids didn’t have graphic design courses in their high school, so that gave me a head start.

 What do you enjoy most about Raleigh?